 Are you thinking of heading off somewhere with the onset of spring season?
-Then you could very well consider giving Shanghai a visit this year on the occasion of the Chinese New Year 2017.
+Then you could very well consider giving Shanghai a visit this year on the occasion of Chinese New Year 2018.
 Enjoy the pomp and grandeur of the lunar year and wish all your loved ones “gong xi fa chai” this year in Shanghai.

 A Call for Celebration the Traditional Way

 Singapore, Bangkok and Shanghai- these are the top three locales of the world where the Chinese New Year is celebrated in the grandest manner possible.
 With the Chinese population immigrating from all across the globe, there can be no doubt about the fact that the Chinese New Year does count as an important date in the lunar calendar for the Chinese populace of Shanghai.

 The Chinese New Year celebration as mentioned earlier is quite a grand affair in Shanghai, with the entire thing lasting from anywhere between 3 to 42 days.
 Flamboyant lion and dragon dance, loud celebrations, settling debts, consulting fortune tellers- these are some of the features that marks the Lunar New Year in Shanghai.
 If you are in Shanghai this Chinese New Year, then you are definitely going to see red (literally), as the doors and streets are all decorated with red ribbons, balloons and the like.
 You will come across red lanterns and ciaos of good fortune and prosperity almost all over the place.